dvidelabs/flatcc/README.md

 ## Status

+Release 0.6.3 is a point release immediately following 0.6.2 because the master branch would report flatcc --version as 0.6.2 instead of 0.6.2-pre prior to the 0.6.2 release and version  comment in generated headers would do the same.
+By bumping to 0.6.3 ensures that 0.6.3 is indeeded a release version and not a development snapshot.
+0.6.3 is unctionally equivalent to the 0.6.2 release.

 Release 0.6.2 is primarily a bug fix release, please refer to CHANGELOG for details, this note only mentions a subset of these.
 A long standing bug has been fixed where where objects created before a call to